atari-monk/apollo/content/Morpheus/Test_Scenes/Renderer100.md

 I dint delete this version becouse a lot of features worked on it and wanted to transfer them.
 Even as transfer is done it remains a point to show of what 'not to do'.
 Also to show that, at the beggining and always, one makes weird assumptions/decisions.
+8. Also player 3 and 4 was added to test flipping of sprite.
+They are 1,2 but flipped and moved by x+100.

 ---